 No additional charges for Saturday deliveries

 As you already know, both UPS and FedEx will charge a lot for delivering packages on Saturdays while there’s no such thing with USPS as there’s no surcharge cost.
-Which is why these consolidated services have been introduced—to save money on shipping.
+This is why these consolidated services have been introduced—to save money on shipping.
 Thus, a package that UPS or FedEx would normally wait until Monday to deliver might actually show up earlier than expected and on a Saturday.

 Use normal pickups